Our top pick for

 TTM: trailing 12 months

-There are currently 11.0 million Omnicom Group shares held short by investors – that's known as Omnicom Group's "short interest".
-This figure is 1.7% up from 10.8 million last month.
+There are currently 8.8 million Omnicom Group shares held short by investors – that's known as Omnicom Group's "short interest".
+This figure is 0.7% down from 8.9 million last month.

 There are a few different ways that this level of interest in shorting Omnicom Group shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Omnicom Group.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Omnicom Group.

 Find out more about how you can short Omnicom Group stock.